accordproject/vscode-extension/README.md

 ## Acknowledgements

-Thanks to our friends at Hyperledger Composer for their existing plugin, https://github.com/hyperledger/composer-vscode-plugin/
+Thanks to our friends at Hyperledger Composer for inspiring us with their existing plugin, https://github.com/hyperledger/composer-vscode-plugin/

 ## License <a name="license"></a>